Train-In-Blocks-Ltd/Landing/content/blog/get-set-for-wimbledon-with-these-workouts.md

 ## Speed and agility exercises

-These workouts with Train In Blocks will help you to up your game when it comes to explosiveness, footwork, and balance on the tennis court.
+These workouts with Train In Blocks will help you to up your game when it comes to explosiveness, footwork, motivation and balance on the tennis court.

 * [HIIT Treadmill training](https://www.coachmag.co.uk/cardio-workouts/6419/how-to-get-hiit-workouts-right-because-they-re-easy-to-get-wrong) will help you work on your cardio
 * Deadlift (four sets of 12)